 Ann both defends and prosecutes (Grade 4) in all areas of criminal law and has substantial experience in heavy fraud cases.
-She is a fearless advocate and is known for her attention to detail.
-Described in a multi-handed fraud trial at the Old Bailey as “on fire” when she cross- examined the 4 defendants, she is a force to be reckoned with.
+She was appointed a Recorder in 2009 and she sits frequently at crown courts throughout the South Eastern Circuit.
+Ann is a fearless advocate and is known for her attention to detail.
+Recently, both her cross- examination and speech to the jury, in a lengthy multi-handed fraud trial were described as “outstanding,” she is a force to be reckoned with.

-Her intellectual ability and tenacity were rewarded by her recent success in the Supreme Court on a point of money laundering law R v GH (2015) UKSC 24.
-Read our news post here.
+Ann’s intellectual ability and tenacity were rewarded by her success in the Supreme Court on a point of money laundering law R v GH (2015) UKSC 24.
+News piece here.
+In both November 2016 and March 2017 she was invited by the Regional Security System Asset Recovery Unit based in Barbados to give money laundering presentations at conferences in the Caribbean.

-R v D and others – Defending in a 7 handed diamond fraud fixed in April 2018 at Basildon CC.
+R v D and others – Successfully defended in a 7 handed diamond fraud in April 2018 at Basildon CC involving a cut throat defence.
 Unsuspecting victims were defrauded of a total of £438k.
 Staff at a bogus company were making unsolicited telephone calls ‘cold calling’ victims and offering coloured diamonds as investment opportunities.

 R v JB and others – Successfully defended in a substantial fraud case prosecuted by Trading Standards.
 The defendant was employed by a roof coating company as a sales person.
 She was prosecuted for numerous fraud offences along with the two company directors who both faced a charge of fraudulent trading and fraud offences.
 Expert evidence was relied upon by the prosecution in relation to the correct approach to measuring roofs.
 It was a pivotal part of the prosecution case that the defendant had dishonestly and deliberately over measured roofs in order to maximise on her commission.
 In the event both directors were convicted and received lengthy custodial sentences.
 However, out of a total of 11 counts the defendant was acquitted by the jury of all bar one and as a result JB received a non – custodial sentence.